 An index fund is an excellent way of investing your money and getting returns that can help you to achieve your financial goals.
-In case you are the type of person who wishes to invest in the broader index without taking risks, then you need to consider index fund.
-The above information gives you every detail you need to know about index fund and how to make remarkable choices so that you may end up with the best returns.
+In case you are the type of person who wishes to invest in the broader index without taking risks, then you need to consider index funds.
+The above information gives you every detail you need to know about index funds and how to make remarkable choices so that you may end up with the best returns.

 If you still have doubts, you can leave your queries in the comment section.